DE200 Revision Weekend

 The cost is inclusive of all meals, including Friday night and Saturday night dinner.
 There are no extra costs involved (except for drinks at the bar!).
 As well as your room and all meals this includes refreshments at break times, extensive handouts which are only available to attendees, revision of key course material, advice on revision techniques and taking the exam, welcome drink on Friday night.
 Non residential places are available for a reduction, all meals are still included.

 The welcome drinks and psychology book stall are both excellent places to meet other students.
 All students and staff wear name badges, so it is easy to find somebody to help if you have any questions.
 You can enjoy your meals with a group of students in the comfortable dining room.
 The food is fresh, healthy buffet style catering, and there is something to entice everyone.

 Finally, whilst most students leave exhausted from the learning and socialising, they comment that it is such a worthwhile weekend, and we see many of them each year as they progress their studies!

 Travel and directions

-For a campus map go to Warwick Campus Map.
+For campus maps go to Warwick Campus Maps.